RamanarayanRansingh/Render-OfferTillOnboard/README.md

 - 📜 Added LICENSE.md.
 - 🖼️ Updated banner design.
 - ⚙️ Implemented Flask-based prediction API.
-- 🚀 Prepared the project for deployment on Render.
+- 🚀 Deployed on Render.

 ---

 Built with 💻, ☕, and Flask by a Solo Data Wizard

-In the battle against candidate ghosting, **Data** is your secret weapon! 👻🚫
+In the battle against candidate ghosting, **Flask + Data** is your secret weapon! 👻🚫